Context Zero Logo

 Analog to Digital: Capturing Sound

-To work with audio on computers, we need to convert continuous analog signals to discrete digital representations.
+To work with audio on computers, we need to convert continuous analog signals to discrete digital representations through sampling and quantization.
 This involves three fundamental concepts: waveforms, sample rate, and bit depth.

 Key Digital Audio Concepts